A Mass is celebrated at the historic Chapel of St. Peter in Harpers Ferry on Sundays at 11:00am for tourists visiting the Harpers Ferry National Park.

 - One party must be a registered and active member of a Catholic parish in order to be married in the Catholic Church.

-- Weddings at St. Peter’s are permitted only on Friday evenings (scheduled to begin between 4:00 and 7:00 p.m.) or on Saturday mornings (scheduled to begin no later than 10:00 a.m.).
+- Weddings at St. Peter’s are permitted only on Friday evenings (scheduled to begin between 4:00 and 7:00 p.m.) or on Saturday (scheduled from 8:00 a.m. and no later than 2:00 ap.m.).
 This is due to the fact that the chapel is open to the public on a restricted basis.

 - Neither party to the marriage may have previously been married.
 If either party has been previously married, you must arrange a meeting with your pastor (not the pastor of St. James) to consider the possible application for a declaration of nullity (i.e. an annulment) for the previous marriage.

 - All necessary paperwork must be filed a minimum of six weeks prior to the wedding date.
 Without this paperwork, the wedding may not go forward at St. Peter’s.

 If you meet the above requirements, you may contact the Director of Family Life and Marriage at St. James by sending an email to email@example.com or phoning 304-725-5558.